gmscs/rmdups/README.md

 # rmdups
-Delete duplicate files in a folder
+Small python script to delete duplicate files in a folder.